Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Methodology

-\za{Participants were instructed to:} \textit{Make sure that your response to the customer is faithful to both the reference document and the prior conversation, and contains correct information that addresses their question or concern.
-Note that the AI may not always be accurate, so verify against the reference document.}
+These Cognitive Forcing Functions were designed to provide different types of support to participants in improving the quality of the AI-generated responses, and were randomly assigned to participants in the study. \za{Participants were instructed to:} \textit{Make sure that your response to the customer is faithful to both the reference document and the prior conversation, and contains correct information that addresses their question or concern.
+Note that the AI may not always be accurate, so verify against the reference document. }

 Participants completed 8 tasks, each with a different question and AI agent response.
-Half of the tasks included hallucinations randomly inserted throughout the interaction (see Figure \ref{fig:task5}) to simulate errors in the AI-generated response and half included the presence of Cognitive Forcing functions.
+Half of the tasks included hallucinations randomly inserted throughout the interaction (see Figure \ref{fig:task}) to simulate errors in the AI-generated response and half included the presence of Cognitive Forcing Functions.
 In each interaction, participants were given the option to edit the AI agent's response to the question to improve it.
 The order of tasks within each block was randomized to control for order effects.
-We also logged various user interaction data for analysis including copy events.
+Participants completed a brief post-study survey to collect their subjective evaluation of the Cognitive Forcing Functions.
+We also logged various user interaction data for analysis.
+This data included the duration participants spent completing a task.
+We also logged copy events, which denote the frequency with which users selected the copy button located next to the AI-generated text during each task (See 4 in Figure \ref{fig:task}).